hantman-lab/realSpike/notes.md

   - activating a venv: `./venvs/bah/Scripts/Activate.ps1`
 - Weird certification error when trying to install things with `pip`:  `pip install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org <package_name>`

+# 7/1/25

+Things that needed to be updated before every run.

+1. Command server setting in SpikeGLX
+   - Need to make sure that Windows machine is connected to Duke VPN
+   - Command server settings in SpikeGLX are working
+2. In the generator actor
+   - Need to update the ip address parameter that the SDK will try to connect on
+   - If trying to pull a subset of data, need to update the channel_ids
+3. In the processor actor
+   - Only need to update the number of expected channels for reshaping if taking a sub-selection of channels in the generator actor